Subgenus Hoplosmia

 1974 Anthocopa (Odontanthocopa) distinguenda Tkalcu, Acta Entomologica Bohemoslovaca (Praha), 71: 129.
 Type material: Holotype m, “Jerusalem” [Israel], BMNH (London).-Combination Hoplosmia (Odontanthocopa) distinguenda (Tkalcu) in Ungricht et al. (2008: 134).

-Distribution-Europe: ARM, GR.
-Southwestern Asia: IL, JOR, SYR, TR.
+Distribution-Europe: ARM, AZ, GR.
+Southwestern Asia: IL, JOR, RL, SYR, TR.

 Identification-Keys, Descriptions: Tkalcu (1979: 320-321, 1992: 223-224).

-Nesting biology-Nesting site: Preexisting cavities: small cavities in rocks.
-Nesting material: Brood cells entirely or partially built from chewed leaves, nest plug made of leaf pulp as well.
-(G. Pisanty, personal communication)
+Nesting biology-Nesting site: Preexisting cavities: small cavities in rocks and stones.
+Nesting material: Brood cells entirely or partially built from chewed leaves, nest plug also made of leaf pulp.
+(Müller, 2018a and references therein)

-Flower preferences: Oligolectic on Asteraceae with a clear or even exclusive preference for Carduoideae (A. Müller, unpublished, based on 31 pollen samples from 15 different localities and on field observations).
+Flower preferences: Oligolectic on Asteraceae with a strong or even exclusive preference for Carduoideae (A. Müller, 2018a).

 Osmia (Hoplosmia) hermonensis (Tkalcu, 1992)